Tartan Table Runners Reviewed: 3 Top Picks for Winter

 Traditional red-and-green tartan reads as Christmas-specific and is difficult to use outside of November through January without the table feeling seasonally mismatched.
 Navy, forest green, charcoal, and camel tartans have a heritage-plaid character that sits comfortably in autumn and winter without triggering holiday associations.
 If you want a runner with a longer usable window, choose a colorway that reads as classic British plaid rather than festive.

-Is the Chilewich runner appropriate for a formal holiday table?
+Is a classic linen navy runner appropriate for a formal holiday table?

 No , and that’s deliberate.
-The stonewashed linen finish is designed to have a relaxed, slightly rumpled surface that does not press flat.
-Juliska intends the lived-in texture as part of the farmhouse aesthetic the collection is built around.
-If you prefer a sharply dressed, crisply pressed table, this runner will look underdone to you.
+The stonewashed faux-linen finish is designed to have a relaxed, slightly rumpled surface that does not press flat.
+The lived-in texture is the aesthetic point, not a flaw.
+If you prefer a sharply dressed, crisply pressed table, this runner will look underdone.

 What dinnerware works best with a tartan table runner?